Homemade Varenyky/Perogy – Recipe & Technique

-- Measure 4 cups of flour and place it on your counter top in a mound, or in a large mixing bowl, making a well in the middle.
+- Begin with 3 1/2 cups of flour on your counter top in a mound, or in a large mixing bowl, making a well in the middle.
 Set aside 1/2 cup of flour to dust the work area before kneading the soft dough.

-- Add the egg, salt and sour cream into the well.
+- Add the egg, salt, sour cream and butter into the well.

 - Using a spoon, start incorporating the flour from the inside of the well, into the wet ingredients, while gradually adding milk and forming soft dough.

-- Place your dough on a floured part of a countertop, or in a oiled bowl, cover with a tea towel, and let it rest for 15 minute
+- Place your dough ball on a floured section of a countertop, or in a oiled bowl, cover with a tea towel, and let it rest at least 15 minutes.

-- Using a donuts cutter, or a rim of a glass, cut out circles from the rolled out dough, until all is used up.
+- Using a 3 inch biscuit cutter, cut out circles from the rolled out dough, until all is used up.

-- Place the circles on a floured tea towel, and cover with another towel to keep them from drying out.
+- Place the circles on a floured tea towel, and cover with another towel to prevent them from drying out.

-- Form a new dough ball from the remaining dough left from the cut outs, and repeat the above rolling/cutting out process.
+- Form a new dough ball from the remaining dough left from the cut outs, and repeat the above rolling/cutting out process, one more time.

 - Repeat the process with the second half of the dough, which was resting during this time, until all used up.